 Michael really was amazing.
 It was awesome working with them.
 I had no issues.
 Everything went smoothly.
 He's one of the best lawyers I ever had.

 What if my accident was the result of a construction elevator defect or malfunction?

-Under those circumstances, our NYC elevator accident lawyers will investigate diligently to see where the responsibility lies.
+Under those circumstances, our elevator accident lawyers in New York will investigate diligently to see where the responsibility lies.
 Even construction elevators should be built to code.

 There are also parties who will be responsible for inspecting and maintaining them.
 If one of these parties failed to perform the duties of their job and it led to your serious injury, then you will be able to recover financial compensation through a third-party civil suit.

 Contact us for help with your elevator accident claim

 The Law Offices of Michael S. Lamonsoff and its New York City construction accident attorneys understand all types of construction accident cases, including those involving elevators, and are aggressive in litigating cases for those who have been injured.

 If you have been involved in a construction accident, contact the Law Offices of Michael S. Lamonsoff for a free consultation.
 Let us help you receive the compensation that you deserve.

 Contact our office for a FREE CONSULTATION any time.

 Prior results do not guarantee a similar outcome.
 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.